zyf0717/zyf0717.github.io/_posts/2020-05-23-jupyter-server-on-pi.markdown

 ```
 Where `192.168.86.100` is the Pi's local static IP address.

-Alternatively, the Jupyter environment could be started in the Pi itself, in which case  this entire Step 2 is no longer necessary on the local machine.
+Alternatively, the Jupyter session could be started in the Pi itself, in which case  this entire Step 2 is no longer necessary on the local machine.

-This command should remain running (on either machine) until the Jupyter session is over.
+This command should remain running on either machine until the Jupyter session is over.

 ## Step 3: SSH tunneling